SUSE-Enceladus/keg/doc/source/obs_source_service.rst

        </service>
    </services>

-In this example, the public `keg-recipes` for SUSE Linux Enterprise images hosted on github is used as source, working off the `released` branch,  and the selected image source is `cross-cloud/sles/byos/15-sp3`.
-Running the source service will produce a description for  SUSE Linux Enterprise Server 15 SP3 BYOS image for several cloud service provider frameworks.
+In this example, the `released` branch of the public `keg-recipes` repository for SUSE Linux Enterprise images hosted on github is used as source and the selected image source is `cross-cloud/sles/byos/15-sp3`.
+Running the source service will produce a description for a SUSE Linux Enterprise Server 15 SP3 BYOS image for several cloud service provider frameworks.

 The parameters `<git-recipes>` and `<git-branch>` may be used multiple times if